-Did you realize that going vegetarian can save you a significant amount of money over the course of the year, or even a month.
+Did you realize that going vegetarian can save you a significant amount of money over the course of the year, or even a month?
 No, we are not advocating that you suddenly stop purchasing meat and become strict vegetarians.
-Instead consider making at least one of your meals a week vegetarian.
+Instead, consider making at least one of your meals a week vegetarian.

 Meat and poultry can easily make up a huge part of your mealtime budget.
 So it makes sense to cut out at least one of those meals a week and switch to a vegetarian meal.

 If your family is truly reluctant to cut out meat at even a single meal, try making spaghetti with only half the amount of beef or make that chicken stirfry with only half the amount of chicken, chopping the chicken smaller to disguise the smaller chicken portions.
-Because the meat can truly helps you cut your food budget, it makes sense to either try going vegetarian for at least a meal a week, or at least cutting it out the amount of meat you use per meal.
+Because the meat can truly help you cut your food budget, it makes sense to either try going vegetarian for at least a meal a week or at least cutting out the amount of meat you use per meal.